githubapnic/labs/iptables/iptables_complex.md

 NOTE: Type `yes` if asked about wanting to continue connecting

 Password = `training`

-## Goals
-- Install iptables
-- Understand basic iptables commands
-- Build packet filtering rules to restrict access to certain applications depending on the target audience
-- Learn how to permanently save the iptables rules

 ## Part 1: Installation (We do not have to do this step)
 You can check if iptables is installed in your system by doing: